In the context of organic chemistry reactions, where does the lig... | Channels for Pearson+

 Multiple Choice

-In the context of organic chemistry reactions, where does the light-independent reaction, also known as the Calvin cycle, occur?
+In the context of organic chemistry reactions, where does the light-dependent reaction primarily occur?

 A